 Helpful documents include account statements, trade confirmations, new account forms, correspondence with your broker, promotional materials about Medical Capital, and any written communications related to your investment.
 If you don’t have all these documents, your attorney can obtain them through discovery or regulatory requests.

-What is the difference between filing with FINRA and joining a class action?
+What is the difference between filing with FINRA and joining an aggregated civil case?

 Individual FINRA arbitration allows you to present your unique circumstances and pursue recovery based on your specific losses, suitability issues, and dealings with your broker.
-Class actions typically result in much smaller per-investor recoveries because claims are aggregated and attorney fees are substantial.
+Aggregated civil cases typically result in much smaller per-investor recoveries because claims are grouped together and attorney fees can be substantial.
 Most securities attorneys recommend individual arbitration for investors with significant losses.

 Take Action to Protect Your Rights

-If you lost money in similar cases to Medical Capital notes, time may be running out to pursue recovery.
-Statutes of limitations and FINRA eligibility rules can bar claims if you wait too long to take action.
-Even if you believe the filing deadlines have passed, consulting with a securities attorney can help determine whether any legal options remain available.
+If you lost money in investments similar to Medical Capital notes, timing can determine whether any recovery path remains available.
+Statutes of limitations and FINRA eligibility rules can bar claims, and many original Medical Capital claims are likely stale as of 2026.
+Even if you believe the filing deadlines have passed, consulting with a securities attorney can help determine whether any rare fact-specific options remain available.

 The broker-dealers who sold Medical Capital notes while ignoring red flags profited handsomely from their sales commissions.